minprog/pyprog/opdrachten/week5/feestagenda/index.md

         for index, band in enumerate(bands):
             print(f"  week{index+1} {band}")

-def opdracht1(agenda, the_rockets, the_dragonflies):
+def opdracht1(agenda, the_rockets, the_dragonflies) -> None:
     """ Voeg 'the_rockets' toe in januari week1.
         Voeg 'the_dragonflies' toe in januari week2.
-        kan in 2 regels
     """
     agenda['januari'].append(the_rockets)
     agenda['januari'].append(the_dragonflies)

-def opdracht2(agenda, the_rockets, the_dragonflies):
+def opdracht2(agenda, the_rockets, the_dragonflies) -> None:
     """ Voeg 'the_rockets' toe in januari week3.
         Voeg 'the_dragonflies' toe in januari week4.
         Voeg 'the_rockets' toe in januari week5.
-        kan in 3 regels
     """

-def opdracht3(agenda, the_rockets, the_dragonflies):
+def opdracht3(agenda, the_rockets, the_dragonflies) -> None:
-    """ Voeg gastartiest 'Thomas' toe aan 'the_rockets' maar alleen in week3. kan in 2 regels
+    """ Voeg gastartiest 'Thomas' toe aan 'the_rockets' maar alleen in week3. """
-    """

-def opdracht4(agenda, the_rockets, the_dragonflies):
+def opdracht4(agenda, the_rockets, the_dragonflies) -> None:
-    """ 'Jim' verandert zijn artiestennaam in 'Jimmi' in alle optredens. kan in 2 regels
+    """ 'Jim' verandert zijn artiestennaam in 'Jimmi' in alle optredens. """
-    """

-def opdracht5(agenda, the_rockets, the_dragonflies):
+def opdracht5(agenda, the_rockets, the_dragonflies) -> None:
-    """ In 'februari' roosteren we dezelfde bands als in januari. kan in 1 regel
+    """ In 'februari' roosteren we dezelfde bands als in januari. """
-    """

-def opdracht6(agenda, the_rockets, the_dragonflies):
+def opdracht6(agenda, the_rockets, the_dragonflies) -> None:
-    """ Voor 'februari' roosteren we maar 4 weken, verwijder week5 in februari maar niet in januari. kan in 2 regels
+    """ Voor 'februari' roosteren we maar 4 weken, verwijder week5 in februari maar niet in januari. """
-    """

-def opdracht7(agenda, the_rockets, the_dragonflies):
+def opdracht7(agenda, the_rockets, the_dragonflies) -> None:
-    """ In 'maart' roosteren we dezelfde bands als in januari, maar in elk optreden voegen we gastartiest 'Maya' toe. kan in 4 regels
+    """ In 'maart' roosteren we dezelfde bands als in januari, maar in elk optreden voegen we gastartiest 'Maya' toe.
     """

 if __name__ == "__main__":